The Sinister Signpost: Plot summary (original edition)

 The Hardy boys plan to go for a football game in the Seneca grounds.
 While they are going, they experience a shortage of petrol, and are asked by a man in a truck from Old Kentucky the directions to the racetracks.
 Shortly after giving the truck directions, the brothers hear a gunshot which they mark as suspicious.
 Despite the many setbacks the brothers encounter while going to the game, they reached just in time to see the opening kick-off.

 Frank is continuously bothered by a foreigner who introduces himself as Mr. Vilnoff, who doesn't understand the rules of football, and continues to pester the older Hardy lad into explaining the game to him.
 Frank tries losing the interrogator in the crowd, but he pops up again, right next to him, asking the self-same annoying questions.
-Frank is so pissed off by it all, he believes that the only plus-point of the day is that Bayport High emerges victorious.
+Frank is so distressed that he believes the only plus-point of the day is Bayport High's victory.

 The next day, via Chet, the Hardys come to know that the famous racehorse, Topnotch, is missing.
 And, in the middle of the night, there was an explosion in the munitions factory near Renside.
 Frank has a hunch that the truck from Old Kentucky was the truck dropping clean out of sight.
 That afternoon, the Hardys decide to go to the races; however, they discover that their roadster was in need of repair which would not be fixed till later in the afternoon.
-They go to the races via bus and stop by the nearest refreshment stand, only to see that the man behind the counter was manipulating a timid old lady buying refreshments.
+They go to the races via bus and stop by the nearest refreshment stand, only to see that the man behind the counter was shortchanging a confused mother buying refreshments.

 After giving the lady the dollar the shopkeeper owed to her, they make inquiries under the grandstand about Topnotch, and the red-faced trainer they are questioning is convinced that Topnotch has been stolen.
 While roaming about, the brothers notice a child who looked friendless and forlorn.
-The Hardys bring him a kite to cheer him up, and they depart, happy that the kid is enjoying.
+The Hardys bring him a kite to cheer him up, and they depart, happy that the kid is enjoying it.
 However, they notice another man looking at the child, who introduces himself as Jockey Ivan, the owner of Topnotch.
 The boys use their detective skills to come to terms with the fact that the horse is being held for ransom.